readmeio/metrics-sdks/packages/node/README.md

 }
 ```

-Take one of your IDs and go to the following url to see what details were logged about that request
+Take one of your IDs and go to the following URL to see what details were logged about that request:
 ```
 {your metrics url}/logs/{logId}
 ```